 Parents at McQuerry Elementary are offered multiple opportunities to be involved in the life of the school.
 Parent Teacher Organization (PTO) Nights are sponsored by the school and the PTO of McQuerry Elementary.
 These nights are centered around students, curriculum, and developing partnerships with families.
-Parents are encouraged to attend many other events in the life of the school including breakfasts, carnivals, book fairs, field trips, and Title I.A. workshops.
+Parents are encouraged to attend many other events in the life of the school including breakfasts, carnivals, book fairs, field trips, and Title I.A. parent communication (quarterly newsletter, 6 week progress reports, emails, phone calls, notes, Kndg. information Night, and Title 1 Webpage).
 Parental feedback on Title I, school, and parent policies are solicited for evaluation purposes.
 Additionally, parents will be encouraged to be service volunteers.